The APC Denomination

 Another development is the expansion of the publishing company Christian Focus Publications (CFP).
 The managing director is William MacKenzie in our Inverness congregation and his co-directors are office-bearers in other congregations.
 William is well-known at home and abroad among authors and publishers.

 The third development from our office-bearers is the Highland Theological College (HTC) a faculty of the new University of the Highlands & Islands.
-Revd Alexander Murray of our Lairg congregation is the Chairman of both the Trustees and Board of Governors, and has played a large part in the emergence of the Christian college.
+Revd Alexander Murray of our Lairg congregation was the Chairman of both the Trustees and Board of Governors, and has played a large part in the emergence of the Christian college.